dekoza/mtgpl/docs/_sources/BOK.rst.txt

 :mtgtip:`Heed the Mists<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/b/eb953ffc-0e73-42a2-a026-e6d3041fd8ec.jpg?1562880537|https://scryfall.com/card/bok/36/heed-the-mists?utm_source=api>`
-   Mill a card, then draw cards equal to the milled card's converted mana cost.
+   Mill a card, then draw cards equal to the milled card's mana value.

 :mtgtip:`Higure, the Still Wind<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/4/743f3cf5-f8aa-49d4-947d-76b91799547a.jpg?1562877832|https://scryfall.com/card/bok/37/higure-the-still-wind?utm_source=api>`
    Ninjutsu |mana_2|\ |mana_u|\ |mana_u| (|mana_2|\ |mana_u|\ |mana_u|, Return an unblocked attacker you control to hand: Put this card onto the battlefield from your hand tapped and attacking.)

-   Whenever Higure, the Still Wind deals combat damage to a player, you may search your library for a Ninja card, reveal it, and put it into your hand.
-If you do, shuffle your library.
+   Whenever Higure, the Still Wind deals combat damage to a player, you may search your library for a Ninja card, reveal it, put it into your hand, then shuffle.

    |mana_2|: Target Ninja creature can't be blocked this turn.